tannerbohn/tannerbohn.github.io/ideas.markdown

     - learn optimal function interpolator
     - predict continued fraction limits (possible?)
       - find closed forms
-  - determine what foods to eat -- inputs?
   - Generative Adversarial Networks
     - apply to text?
     - try generate more of my art
     - alternative to GANs?
 (VAEs? -> use idea of learning distribution)
-  - create prediction program for PrKr
-    - run day vectors through autoencoder to find clusters
-    - represent day as vector and convert to colour/shape
-      - find important values that describe day (exercise, mood, sleep, working) and find conversion to colour/shape
-        - characterize each month by a form
-    - determine activities which maximize mood?
-  - learn to simulate chaotic systems (learn transition matrix?)
-    - ex. weather?
-  - learn to predict continued fraction values -- try find closed forms?
-  - learn optimal function interpolator
   - ~~train a clustering algorithm with autoencoder~~
   - use idea of ant chemical trains for NN memory augmentation
   - train decorrelated NNs